sdmrl/STL-SATVNet/README.md

 ## How to Download

-To download the datasets, simply visit the repository at [https://github.com/sdmrl/dataset](https://github.com/sdmrl/dataset) and download the `datasets.zip` file.
+To download the datasets, simply visit the repository at [https://github.com/sdmrl/dataset](https://github.com/sdmrl/dataset) and download the `dataset.zip` file.

 ## How to Use